 First things first: create an account.
 If you'd like to build the album with a friend or family member, you can create a joint account on our site!
 We see community members all the time with "family accounts," so multiple creators can edit the same project.
-Another option is to make your photo project while collaborating over FaceTime.
+Another option is to have whoever is logged in and editing the book share their screen using Zoom or Google Hangouts.
 Or for a more interactive experience, forward the emailed PDF proof, so everyone can see updates as you go.
 Once you have your account, here’s how to get started on your project, together.

 There are a couple of simple options for creating a shared album to start gathering your photos: Google Photos and Apple/iPhone.
 (If you use Google Photos, you'll be able to upload directly to your project!)

 Google Photos: If you have a Google Account, setting up a shared album is a breeze.
 From your main Google Photos page, go to "Albums", select "Create an Album," then tap the "Share" icon on the top right.
 From there you can send an invitation for others to join and contribute.
 Next (and this is what will really set your project building experience apart), download your shared album to your desktop in a folder.

 Apple/iPhone Photos: Within the "Albums" section of your Photos app, hit the "+" icon and select "New Shared Album."
 From there you can name your album and send an invitation to others via text.
 (Keep in mind this will only work with other iPhone users!)
 All contributors will be able to see the album within their "Shared Albums" section.
 Once you have all the photos, hit "Select" and "Select All" in the album.
 Click the "move" icon on the bottom left, and AirDrop the photos to your desktop device.
 Feel free to drop them into a folder to keep your desktop organized.

 Upload Your Photos